 What’s Different About Google Analytics 4?

-Google Analytics 4 (GA4) is a new property that aims to further evolve digital measurements.
+Google Analytics 4 (GA4) is a new property aiming to evolve digital measurements further.
 A property “is a set of Google Analytics reports and data for your website and/or app.”

-The current form of Google Analytics focuses on the sessions of a user.
+The current form of Google Analytics focuses on a user’s sessions.
 GA4 is focused on users and events by processing each interaction as its own event.
 This provides metrics on usage instead of just traffic.

 GA4 provides a more well-rounded view of the behavior of users.